Tainted0n3/red-webpack/README.md

   - Includes webpack-cli for launching webpack via the npm scripts.
   - As well as webpack-dev-server for obvious reasons.
   - Also clean-webpack-plugin for keeping the directory clean between builds.
+  - [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin#plugins) as this can be used with multiple other plugins with zero configuration required.
 - Babel 7
   - Includes @babel/core and @babel/preset-env to target the latest and greatest Javascript has to offer.
   - Also babel-loader for Webpack integration.